Motyldrogi/fansly-downloader/README.md

 # Downloader for fansly.com
 This is a Google Chrome extension that adds download buttons to fansly feed and image gallerys.
-It can download images, animated images (gifs) and videos.<br><br>
+It can download images, animated images (gifs) and videos.<br>

+### Installation
+* <a href="https://github.com/Motyldrogi/fansly-downloader/archive/refs/heads/main.zip" target="_blank">Download the extension</a> and unzip it to a folder.
+* Then go to the extension page manually or with url **chrome://extensions/** and turn on Developer Mode in the top right corner.
+In the new menu select "Load unpacked" and select the folder with the unzipped files.

 ### Best quality download:
 * Click on an image/video and then at the options (gear icon) in the bottom right select "View in Original Quality" or best quality available.
 The quality option for images is persistent.